-You’ve heard us time and time again tout the benefits of online learning, and what it brings to the world of education.
-It’s no surprise, then, that the prevalence of online learning – especially its preference over traditional, in-person methods – is growing daily around the world.
-In fact, according to GoConqr’s Online Learning Report 2017 – which analyzes the online learning behavior of more than 2.5 million students and teachers – each region of the world seems to have its own strength when it comes to this method of education.
+According to GoConqr’s Online Learning Report – which analyzes the online learning behavior of more than 2.5 million students and teachers – each region of the world has its own trends in online education.
 The U.S., for example, houses the most variety of e-learning tools, while the UAE leads in learning via a mobile device.

-However, one factor that is consistent among online learning platforms in every country is the lack of a human element in edtech.
+However, one factor that is consistent among online learning platforms in every country is the lack of a human element.
 Too often, e-learning platforms and MOOCs tend to stay aligned with their technology-based roots – it’s a technology platform, so why not let technology be the focus?

 At OpenClassrooms, we’re quite the opposite.
-We’re big believers in weaving a human element into all we do to help our students succeed, including through our courses, mentorship program and in connecting peers through the online community.
+We’re big believers in weaving a human element into all we do to help our students succeed, including through our programs, mentorship and in connecting peers through our online community.

-Each of our courses is handcrafted by our network of teachers and/or field experts to give students a unique experience.
-A course is made up of one or more sections that includes either text or visual assets such as images (such as diagrams, photographs, etc.) and short videos to create a more dynamic and efficient learning experience.
+Each of our courses is handcrafted by our network of teachers, field experts and/or educational designers to give students a unique experience.
+A course is made up of one or more sections that includes either text or visual assets such as images (including diagrams, photographs, etc.) and short videos to create a more dynamic and efficient learning experience.

 In fact, the annual Gallup-Purdue Index found the odds of being engaged at work are nearly two times higher if students had a mentor who encouraged them to pursue their goals and dreams.

-At OpenClassrooms, we link you with a community of peers via Facebook’s Workplace platform to chat with fellow students within your learning path to collaborate, motivate, get feedback and brainstorm all things related to what you’re interested in.
-Workplace also gives you the opportunity to interact with mentors and student advisors via the collaborative work space and chat system!
-Assignments are also graded by your peers to create a community where you can learn and grow together, corresponding with academic research that shows peer-to-peer evaluation can often be as effective as evaluation by a teacher.
+At OpenClassrooms, we link you with a community of peers via Facebook’s Workplace platform to chat with fellow students within your learning path to collaborate, motivate, get feedback and brainstorm all things related to your future career.